6 Ways to Use Cinnamon in the Garden to Prevent Disease and Increase Yields

-I recently got an email from a reader in Australia with a unique problem on her calendula plants.
+I recently got an email from a reader in Australia with a unique problem with her calendula plants.
 Claudia wrote,

 Here in Melbourne, Australia it is late winter and my self seeding calendulas are usually starting to take off but at the end of last season I noticed an orange – rusty spotting on their leaves.
 I am not sure what it is or how to get rid of it and I also would like to ask your advice as to whether I can still use the flowers from plants that have this problem.
 I would not want to make medicine from a plant if the medicine would be affected.